 13. Sadul Singh Museum

-Maharaja Ganga Sing, Sadul Singh, and Karni Singh are among the famous monarchs of Bikaner honoured in the museum.
-It is housed within the Lalgarh palace and features separate sessions for each monarch, each with their own history and accomplishments.
+Maharaja Ganga Sing, Sadul Singh, and Karni Singh are among the famous monarchs of Bikaner honored in the museum.
+It is housed within the Lalgarh palace and features separate sessions for each monarch, each with its own history and accomplishments.